 Our report is intended solely for the City and Manitoba Municipal Relations and should not be distributed to or used by parties other than the City or Manitoba Municipal Relations.

-Brandon, Manitoba, June 29, 2022
+Brandon, Manitoba, June 28, 2023

-Mr. Nick Kulyk, A/Director CC: Manitoba Municipal Relations 508-800 Portage Avenue Winnipeg, MB R3G 0N4
+cc: Mr. Nick Kulyk, A/Director Manitoba Municipal Relations 508-800 Portage Avenue Winnipeg, MB R3G 0N4 To the Members of the Council of the City of Brandon: